muhammedkayag/TryHackMe-MrRobot-WriteUp/mrrobot.md

-And done we got our final flag.
+And done, we got our final flag.
 Thanks for reading!